-- disruption after separation or divorce or a new partner moving in
+- problems with stepfamily life or when a new partner moves in

 - children leaving home